Anatomically-Constrained Tractography (ACT)¶

 For the anatomical information to be incorporated accurately during the tractography reconstruction process, any geometric distortions present in the diffusion images must be corrected.
 The FSL 5.0 commands

-eddy are effective in performing this correction based on a reversed phase-encode acquisition, though their interfaces can be daunting.
-We therefore provide a wrapper script,
+eddy are effective in performing this correction based on a reversed phase-encode acquisition, though their interfaces can be difficult to figure out.

 My personal preference is to register the T1-contrast anatomical image to the diffusion image series before any further processing of the T1 image is performed.
 By registering the T1 image to the diffusion series rather than the other way around, reorientation of the diffusion gradient table is not necessary; and by doing this registration before subsequent T1 processing, any subsequent images derived from the T1 are inherently aligned with the diffusion image series.
 This registration should be rigid-body only; if the DWI distortion correction is effective, a higher-order registration is likely to only introduce errors.